Skip to content

 The Emotions

-People often develop shopping compulsions or addictions for emotional reasons.
 If you find yourself swiping your credit or debit card to make yourself feel better, or buying items because you’re feeling guilty about a past purchase or event, then you may have a shopping addiction.

 Buying things can give you hits of dopamine that light up the reward center in your brain.
 This gives you a temporary respite from feeling anxious or depressed.
-Over time, you may come to rely on these hits to get you through negative emotions.

 Yet buying stuff only provides temporary relief.
 And compulsive shoppers have to keep making purchases to relieve their negative emotions.

-Another indicator you might have a shopping addiction is if you suffer from another mental health issue or mood disorder.
-This could be depression, anxiety, obsessive-compulsive disorder, drug or alcohol abuse, or anorexia or bulimia.
+Another indicator that you might have a shopping addiction is if you suffer from another mental health issue or mood disorder.

 Impulse Control

 While the reasons for shopping addiction aren’t always clear, studies have shown it can often be categorized as an impulse-control disorder, like gambling.
-And lots of people with compulsive buying disorders also struggle with other conditions or addictions.

 Do you primarily buy things online?

-Some people with shopping addictions avoid shopping in person because they’re embarrassed by how much they’re buying.
-Other reasons for buying primarily online are the ability to easily purchase from multiple stores and shopping any time of the day without having to wait for stores to open.
+Other reasons for buying primarily online are the ability to easily purchase from multiple stores and shop any time of the day without having to wait for stores to open.

 While excessive online shopping habits or buying compulsions may not leave you with physical scars, they can ruin you financially.

-If you regularly spend money you know you don’t have, to make non-essential purchases like clothes, shoes, or jewelry, you may have an addiction to shopping.
+If you regularly spend money, you know you don’t have to make non-essential purchases like clothes, shoes, or jewelry, you may have an addiction to shopping.

 Financial problems like a large amount of credit card debt, bankruptcies, or only being able to pay the minimum on your credit cards due to uncontrolled shopping trips are red flags you have a bigger problem.